Shake It: Music video

 The music video for the song "Shake It" was inspired by fans who created their own versions of the video, 63 of which the band posted as a playlist on the band's YouTube account.
+The official music video was released on June 5, 2008, and was directed by Josh Forbes.
 The band has commented that the final product was based on the cult film The Warriors, with rival dance crews in place of gangs.
 MTV calls the video, "the musical equivalent of Snakes on a Plane."

 The video features the four band members as they enter the Los Angeles Theatre.
 Once inside the theatre, the band performs the song while various dancers compete against each other around the band members.
 Cameos are made by online celebrity Jeffree Star and vocalist/guitarist Trace Cyrus' ex-girlfriend Hanna Beth as audience members watching the dancers perform.
 The video ends with the band and everyone else being forced to exit the theatre by the police.